Thursday, June 13, 2019

 There are fifty-one mounds near Albany; a large number in the vicinity of Como.
 He has examined four mounds and two altars in Clyde.
 Several groups of mounds and earthworks are to be seen on Rock River above Sterling.
 Below the Sterling fairgrounds are twenty-two mounds, one of which is the largest in the county.
 The Albany mounds are rounded heaps of loose sandy soil, from two to twelve feet in height, usually circular, of a diameter five times the height.
 Several of the mounds are elliptical, their long diameter parallel with the river.
 In these mounds have been found galena, mica and fragments of pottery, the pottery bearing the impression of some kind of woven or matted fabric, bone implements and various portions of human skeletons.

-Dr. Farquharson, of Davenport, Iowa, by means of a comparative table of the length of long bones, found that none of them belonged to a person taller than six feet.
-In May 1877, Mr. Holbrook examined a number of mounds north of the Catholic Cemetery, in the vicinity of Sterling, one of which was a large mound, one of a number in a row parallel with the river.
-On moving the clay it was found that this mound contained a Dolmen [2] built of flat pieces of fossiliferous limestone.
+Using a comparative table of the length of long bones, Dr. Farquharson of Davenport, Iowa, found that none belonged to a person taller than six feet.
+In May 1877, Mr. Holbrook examined several mounds north of the Catholic Cemetery in the vicinity of Sterling, one of which was a large mound, one of a number in a row parallel with the river.
+On moving the clay, it was found that this mound contained a Dolmen [2] built of flat pieces of fossiliferous limestone.
 The stones used were quite large.
-The wall was a right-angled parallelogram, twelve feet long and five wide, the foundation laid upon clay, the wall built in an artistic manner, no cement having been used.
+The wall was a right-angled parallelogram, twelve feet long and five wide; the foundation was laid upon clay, and the wall was built artistically, with no cement.
 The inner surface was smooth and even, although the stones were unhewn.
 The inside of the Dolmen revealed fragments of eight skeletons, the bones badly decomposed.
 Apparently, the bodies were cast into the sepulcher (a small room or monument, cut in rock or built of stone, in which a dead person is laid or buried ) promiscuously.
-The skulls found indicated that these people were acquainted with the division of surgery known as "trepanning" (removing portions of the bones of the skull, or portions of other bones).
+The skulls found indicated that these people were acquainted with the division of surgery known as "trepanning" (removing portions of the bones of the skull or portions of other bones).
 A thigh bone that had been fractured was found replaced and united in a manner that would do honor to a surgeon of the present day.
-With the skulls were found a plummet, fossils that are not found in this locality, finely black polished pebbles, and a number of large teeth.
-In another mound was found an altar of burned rock, oval in shape, long diameter six feet, short diameter four and a half feet.
+The skulls were found to plummet, fossils not found in this locality, finely black polished pebbles, and several large teeth.
+In another mound was found an altar of burned rock, oval in shape, long diameter of six feet, and short diameter of four and a half feet.
 The altar was of fossiliferous limestone.
-Over the mounds were found a vegetable growth of from one to ten feet and a decayed stump of a hickory tree, about twelve inches in diameter.
-On and about the altars were usually found charcoal and charred remains of human beings; also evidence of great and continued heat.
+Over the mounds were found one to ten feet of vegetable growth and a decayed stump of a hickory tree, about twelve inches in diameter.
+On and about the altars were usually found charcoal and charred remains of human beings, also evidence of great and continued heat.

 At Sterling, the indications are that the body was placed upon the clay, covered with black loam [3], and a great fire built over the whole.
 After the fire, the mound was raised.
 This is indicated by the thick strata of charcoal and ashes found.
 As a rule, the remains unearthed furnish unsatisfactory evidence.
-Great numbers of perfect molar teeth are exhumed, thus certifying that pre-historic man was unacquainted with the sharp pain of a toothache.
-In the Sterling mounds were found stone scrapers, but very rude in design and execution.
-Fragments of pottery were found, also implements made from the antlers of the elk and deer.
+Significant numbers of perfect molar teeth are exhumed, thus certifying that pre-historic man was unacquainted with the sharp pain of a toothache.
+Stone scrapers were found in the Sterling mounds but were very rude in design and execution.
+Fragments of pottery were found, as well as implements made from the antlers of the elk and deer.

 At Sterling is a work that many call a fortress.
 The two embankments are parallel, 66 feet apart, in an east/west direction.
 The south embankment has two gateways.
 The north embankment is 264 feet long and has two gateways.
 The construction indicates a knowledge of the cardinal points of the compass (North, South, East and West).
 These people evidently had a practical acquaintance of astronomy, as the north star appears to have been a governing point with them.

-The Mound Builders wore cloth and dressed in the hides of animals, carved rude ornaments and engraved characters upon the stone; ate food from earthen dishes, and worshiped at altars erected upon high hills and in low valleys.
+The Mound Builders wore cloth and dressed in the hides of animals, carved rude ornaments and engraved characters upon the stone, ate food from earthen dishes, and worshiped at altars erected upon high hills and in low valleys.
 There are abundant reasons for believing that human sacrifice was common to them.
-Trepanned skulls (a form of surgery that involved boring holes through a person's skull) are frequently met with on opening mounds, evidence being presented that the operation was made prior to death.
-The superstition of the Mound Builders seems analogous (performing a similar function but having a different evolutionary origin, such as the wings of insects and birds) to that of the South Sea Islanders and tribes of savages[4] of the 18th & 19th centuries who trepan for vertigo, neuralgia (a stabbing, burning, and often severe pain due to an irritated or damaged nerve), etc., believing that these complaints are demons in the head that should be let out.
+Trepanned skulls (a form of surgery that involves boring holes through a person's skull) are frequently met with on-opening mounds, evidence being presented that the operation was made before death.
+The superstition of the Mound Builders seems analogous (performing a similar function but having a different evolutionary origin, such as the wings of insects and birds) to that of the South Sea Islanders and tribes of savages of the 18th & 19th centuries who trepan for vertigo, neuralgia (a stabbing, burning, and often severe pain due to an irritated or damaged nerve), etc., believing that these complaints are demons in the head that should be let out.

-Copper was apparently the king of metals among the Mound Builders and metal was worked in an imperfect manner.
+Copper was the king of metals among the Mound Builders, and metal was worked on imperfectly.

-Anatomically considered the Mound Builders were no larger nor stronger than the men of the 18th & 19th centuries.
-Their skulls differ widely from the Indian or Caucasian, and have been thus described:
+Anatomically considered, the Mound Builders were no larger nor stronger than the men of the 18th & 19th centuries.
+Their skulls differ widely from the Indian or Caucasian and have been thus described as:

 "The frontal bone recedes backward from a prominent superciliary ridge, leaving no forehead, or rather the eye looks out from under the frontal plate, very similar to a turtle shell, and no more elevated."

-In relation to the Stone Age of Whiteside County, Mr. Holbrook says that stone implements are occasionally found in all parts of the county.
-The number of implements found in some localities indicates that primitive man lived in villages and that each village had at least one arrow maker.
-The men of the Stone Age evidently admired the beautiful and sublime in nature, for the sites of their ancient villages are in the most picturesque and grand localities in the county.
-In one of these villages in the south-western part of the town of Genesee, eighty-four arrowheads and spear points were found while plowing an acre of ground.
-A number of small, sharp and triangular pieces of flint that had perhaps been used for "teeth" of war-clubs were also found.
-In another village, on the farm of Mr. Deyo in the town of Clyde, we find the number of domestic implements to greatly exceed that of the weapons.
-More than one hundred scrapers, a number of stone hoes, several corn pestles, and some implements of doubtful or unknown uses, have been found here.
+About the Stone Age of Whiteside County, Mr. Holbrook says that stone implements are occasionally found in all parts of the county.
+The number of implements found in some localities indicates that primitive men lived in villages, and each village had at least one arrow maker.
+The men of the Stone Age evidently admired the beautiful and sublime in nature, for the sites of their ancient villages are in the county's most picturesque and grand localities.
+In one of these villages in the southwestern part of Genesee, eighty-four arrowheads and spear points were found while plowing an acre of ground.
+Several small, sharp, triangular flint pieces that had perhaps been used for the "teeth" of war clubs were also found.
+In another village, on Mr. Deyo's farm in Clyde, we find the number of domestic implements to be greatly greater than that of the weapons.
+More than one hundred scrapers, stone hoes, corn pestles, and some implements of doubtful or unknown uses have been found here.
 Mr. Deyo plowed up about twenty scrapers that had been carefully buried near the roots of a large white oak; only a small portion of the decayed stump of the once venerable oak now remains.
-Some of the scrapers found in this "nest" are very interesting on account of being but half-finished and revealing the method of their manufacture.
+Some of the scrapers found in this "nest" are very interesting because they are half-finished and reveal the method of their manufacture.

-A variety of stone arrowheads, scrapers, ax heads and other tools found in Illinois.
+Various stone arrowheads, scrapers, ax heads and other tools are found in Illinois.

 Conclusion